Innovations » Safe Routes to School Grant

 Walking School Bus

 Through this project, we have aimed to continue our highly popular Walking School Bus (WSB) with BH Tharrington (BHT) Primary School.
 During the good weather months of September, October, March, April, and May, our BHT students, staff, and parents travel to school by walking the Granite City Greenway.
 Student groups, chaperoned by staff and parents, start at Chase and Charli's restaurant.
-We then travel along the greenway until we reach BHT Park and make the final steps up the hill, arriving along the sidewalk of Spring Street.
+We then travel along the greenway until we reach BHT Park and make the final steps up the hill, arriving along the sidewalk of Spring Street, which provides a direct path to our school's front sidewalk along the playground.
 This opportunity is available to both car and bus riders with parent permission.
-Our district is grateful for the opportunity to take our students out of the traditional classroom setting and allow them to experience real-world learning that promotes overall health and well-being, while also ensuring they understand our community resources.
+Our district is grateful for the opportunity to take our students out of the traditional classroom setting and allow them to experience real-world learning that promotes overall health and well-being, while also ensuring they understand our valuable community resources.

 Bike to School

-MACS was beyond excited to revisit the Bike to School event with our Mount Airy Middle School (MAMS) students, staff and community members.
-Through our consistent and strong partnership with Mount Airy Parks and Recreation (MAPR), we could access 35 bicycles every Thursday this event was held; this helps us to ensure equity for all students wanting to participate.
-MAMS students would start rolling along the Granite City Greenway from Riverside Park until they reached direct access to their campus.
-This quick but fun and engaging bike ride is led by Mount Airy Police Department (MAPD) Officers.
+MACS was beyond excited to have the opportunity to revisit the Bike to School programming with our Mount Airy Middle School (MAMS) students, staff and community members.
+In the past, we held this event only a few times, but through our Safe Routes to School grant we are able to offer it each fall and spring for multiple days.
+Through our consistent and strong partnership with Mount Airy Parks and Recreation (MAPR), we can access approximately 30 bicycles every Thursday, this event is held; this helps us to ensure equity for all students wanting to participate.
+MAMS students roll along the Granite City Greenway from Riverside Park until they reach direct access to their school campus at the backside of the baseball and softball fields.
+This quick but fun and engaging bike ride is led by trained Mount Airy Police Department (MAPD) Officers and our Safe Routes to School Coordinator, Justin Combs.
 We are especially thankful for the consistent support of both MAPR and MAPD.